 Sometimes I sit at the community piano downtown

-that’s set up in the middle of a busy brick sidewalk,
+that’s set up in the middle of a busy sidewalk,

 and make believe I’m Billy Joel playing, singing

 I play for the tips as the crowd shuffles by,

 tapping the white and black ivory for everyone but me,

 blocking out the things that have gone wrong,